 An EU VAT Invoice sent to a consumer must contain the following information:

 The invoice contains the applicable VAT rate for each line item and a subtotal amount before applying VAT and a final invoice amount after VAT is added.

-You can configure EU VAT invoices on the Invoice Customization page.
+You can configure EU VAT invoices on the [url to invoice and customization settings] Invoice Customization page.
 Navigate to Settings > Customize Invoice and Credit Note.

-Make sure you've added your organization address at Settings > Site info.
-You cannot configure taxes in Chargebee without completing this step as your initial setup.
+Make sure you've added your organization address at Settings » Site info.
+You cannot configure taxes in Chargebee without an organization address.

 Go to Settings > Taxes and click the Enable Tax option.